wp-plugins/thanks-you-counter-button/readme.txt

 Installing procedure:

 Attention!
-1) Starting from version 1.7 plugin works with WordPress 3.0 and higher only.
-For older WordPress versions use version 1.6.9. from http://downloads.wordpress.org/plugin/thanks-you-counter-button.1.6.9.zip
-2) This plugin will work properly for that WordPress installation only which has "CREATE" permission on its MySQL database.
+This plugin will work properly for that WordPress installation only which has "CREATE" permission on its MySQL database.
 "Create" permission is needed as plugin creates two own DB tables to work with.
 1. Deactivate plugin if you have the previous version installed.
 (It is important requirement for switching to this version from a previous one.)
 2. Extract "thanks-you-counter-button.x.x.x.zip" archive content to the "/wp-content/plugins/thanks-you-counter-button" directory.
 3. Activate "Thank You Counter Button" plugin via 'Plugins' menu in WordPress admin menu.